rsm-gh/nebula/README.md

 ![Nebula GUI](https://raw.githubusercontent.com/rsm-gh/nebula/master/usr/share/doc/nebula/preview.jpeg)

-> This software is in a "experimental" stage because I moved to Spotify before finishing it.
-I may continue one day and include [my video player](https://github.com/rsm-gh/vlist-player).

 Nebula is a music player powered with Python3, GTK3, Sqlite and VLC.
 I code it for GNU/Linux Systems and its look and behavior is pretty similar to [Banshee](https://www.banshee-project.org/).

 Currently it can reproduce music, manage lists and queues, but the database import and modification stills to be finished / debugged.
 Also it is pretty easy to add pluggins to customize or code new features, examples can be found in `etc/nebula/pluggins`.

 Also, despite some widgets optimization, I find that the interface is a little bit slower than banshee which is mainly coded in C++, I noticed this with a database containing 14'650 tracks (155 Gib).

+> Note that the software is in a "experimental" stage because I moved to Spotify before finishing it.
+I may continue one day and include [my video player](https://github.com/rsm-gh/vlist-player).

 ## How to Install